austin02202016/the_nest_public/README.md

    python -c "from tools.transcript_agent import get_transcripts; print(get_transcripts('Origami'))"
    ```

+3. Go to your UI and ask a question concerning the company domain you entered.
+For example, if the company domain was "origamiagents.com," you can ask, "What was the summary for the last call with Origami?"

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.